Types of equity release

 As a homeowner, you’ll know that there can be value in your property.

 Equity release can allow you to unlock cash from your home’s value.
-This money can then be used for home improvements, to provide a more comfortable retirement, or for anything else you like.
+This money can be used for home improvements, or for a more comfortable retirement.
+In fact, you can use it for anything you like.
 Depending on the plan you choose, you can release the money as a lump sum or in smaller instalments.

-There are different types of equity release schemes, some of which may be more suitable for you than others.
-Because it’s essentially a loan that’s linked to your home, it’s important to make sure you fully understand your options before considering an equity release plan.
+There are different types of equity release schemes.
+Some of them may be more suitable for you than others.
+Because it’s a loan that’s linked to your home, it’s important to make sure you understand your options before considering equity release.

 This guide explains the different types of equity release.
 We’ll look at the pros and cons of each type, giving you a better idea of which might be right for you.